Tokens

 Offline refresh tokens

-Section titled “Offline refresh tokens”Offline refresh tokens are not linked to a user session.
-They can be used to obtain a new access token even when the user is not actively using the application.
+Section titled “Offline refresh tokens”Offline refresh tokens don’t depend on an active user session.
+They can be used to obtain a new access token even when the user is not actively using the application, and they keep working after the browser session that created them has expired.

 - Useful for background tasks or applications that need to access resources on behalf of users without their immediate interaction